ykxvqze/bash_projects/database_merger.md

 ## Privacy-preserving method for merging datasets

 A proposed method for merging datasets that contain sensitive information from two different parties without revealing any identifying information to either party.
-The task can be accomplished via a third party, e.g. a bot, without the bot receiving any identifying information either.
+The task can be accomplished via a third party, e.g. a bot, without the bot receiving any identifying info either.

 ### Problem description